junglok/tem-docs/docs/relion.rst

   apps/gcc/4.4.7/relion/gpu/3.0.7 mpi/gcc/openmpi/1.8.8

-2. Check the module details for the specific relion version (e.g., Relion v3.0.7 with GPGPU support)
+2. Check the module details for the specific relion version (e.g., Relion v3.0.7 with GPGPU support or Relion v3.0.7 with CPU cores support only)

 .. code-block:: bash